How to Convert Date to Text in Excel?

 Consider the data set of joining date

-Copy it and paste it in the notepad Open a Notepad and paste it there.
+- Copy the data.
+Open a Notepad and paste it there.
 As soon as you paste the dates in the notepad, it automatically gets converted into text.

 Suppose we have the text in the Sheet1 and in the H2 cell then apply the Date to text by using the below VBA code.